TriadmanInit1/Simply-Carter/README.md

 3. After that, enjoy using your own Jarvis (or whatever name you've chosen) in Tkinter, Discord, or Command line!

+## Credits

 Sanware MIT License, feel free to do whatever you want with this.
 Carter is created by Huw Prosser at CarterLabs! https://www.carterlabs.ai/

-Developed by TheMechanic57 at Sanware Developments.
+Project maintained by TheMechanic57 at Sanware Developments.

 Jack Franklin